Kunyu Wanguo Quantu: Description

 The 1602 Ricci map is a very large, 5 ft high and 12 ft wide, woodcut using a pseudocylindrical map projection showing China at the center of the known world.
-The 1906 Eckert IV map resembles the display of this Chinese map.
 It is the first map in Chinese to show the Americas.
 The map's mirror image originally was carved on six large blocks of wood and then printed in brownish ink on six mulberry paper panels, similar to the making of a folding screen.

 It portrays both North and South America and the Pacific Ocean with reasonable accuracy.
 China appropriately is linked to Asia, India, and the Middle East.
 Europe, the Mediterranean, and Africa also are well delineated.
 Diane Neimann, a trustee of the James Ford Bell Trust, notes that: "There is some distortion, but what's on the map is the result of commerce, trade and exploration, so one has a good sense of what was known then."

-Ti Bin Zhang, first secretary for cultural affairs at the Chinese Embassy in Washington, D.C., said in 2009: "The map represents the momentous first meeting of East and West" and was the "catalyst for commerce."
+Ti Bin Zhang, first secretary for cultural affairs at the Chinese Embassy in Washington, D.C., said in January 2010: "The map represents the momentous first meeting of East and West" and was the "catalyst for commerce".

 Details

 The map includes images and annotations describing different regions of the world.
 Africa is noted to have the world's highest mountain and longest river.
-The brief description of North America mentions "humped oxen" or bison (駝峰牛 tuófēngníu), feral horses (野馬, yěmǎ), and names Canada (加拿大, Jiānádà).
-The map identifies Florida as Huādì (花地), the "Land of Flowers."
+The brief description of North America mentions "humped oxen" or bison (駝峰牛 tuófēngniú), feral horses (野馬, yěmǎ), and names Canada (加拿大, Jiānádà).
+The map identifies Florida as Huādì (花地), the "Land of Flowers".
 Several Central and South American places are named, including Guatemala (哇的麻剌, Wādemálá), Yucatan (宇革堂, Yǔgétáng), and Chile (智里, Zhīlǐ).

 The map's cartographer, Matteo Ricci, gave a brief description of the discovery of the Americas.
 "In olden days, nobody had ever known that there were such places as North and South America or Magellanica (using a name that early mapmakers gave to a supposed continent including Australia, Antarctica, and Tierra del Fuego), but a hundred years ago, Europeans came sailing in their ships to parts of the sea coast, and so discovered them."

 The Museo della Specola Bologna has in its collection, displayed on the wall of the Globe Room, original copies of panels 1 and 6 of the six panels comprising the 1602 Ricci map.
 During restoration and mounting, a central panel—a part of the Doppio Emisfero delle Stelle by the German mathematician and astronomer Johann Adam Schall von Bell—was inserted between the two sections by mistake.